chahn/blog/smolagents_blog.md

 # **AI Agents That Can See the Future 🔮**

-Okay, the title is clickbait, but the core premise is real.
-A new capability is being brought to AI agents that is kind of a game-changer: the ability to know the structure of a tool's output *before* executing it.
-This is a fundamental shift in agent efficiency.
+While the title may sound fantastical, the underlying technology is remarkably concrete.
+AI agents have gained a new capability that fundamentally changes how they interact with tools: predictive data structure awareness.
+Instead of executing a tool and then discovering what data it returns, agents can now know the exact output schema beforehand.

+This shift from reactive inspection to predictive planning represents a significant architectural advancement in agent design.

 ## **The Current Problem: Agents That Stumble in the Dark**